 He did some work with the Forestry Commission and lived in what shelter he could.
 Strathchailleach was later taken on by the Mountain Bothies Association but McRory Smith is known to have clashed with hillwalkers as he stridently guarded his privacy and space.

 Tom Leppard – the Leopard Man Of Skye.

 Leppard, a former soldier, lived in a lochside bothy on the Isle of Skye for more than two decades and used his kayak to collect supplies and his pension.

-The former soldier, who was born Tom Wooldridge, covered himself in leopard-print tattoos after leaving the services in the late 1980s.
+The former soldier, who covered himself in leopard-print tattoos after leaving the services in the late 1980s, lived in basic surrounds.
 His small home had an earthen floor and metal sheet roofing with his bed made from polystyrene board.